Tonya R. Gaylord

 For a publisher of legal treatises, she reviewed and assisted in the development of layout specifications for use with SGML editing software.

-As part of marketing activities within the legal profession, Ms. Gaylord previously performed quality assurance in an information dissemination environment.
-For various publishing efforts, she has performed subject editing, copy editing, and book design.
+As part of marketing activities within the legal profession, Ms. Gaylord performed quality assurance in an information dissemination environment.
+In addition to authoring materials on environmental and toxic tort issues, she has performed subject editing, copy editing, and book design for various publishing efforts.

 Employment History